To Argue, Argument, Argumentation, Argumentative:

 Argumentative: tending to argue; having or showing a tendency to disagree or argue with other people in an angry way: quarrelsome.

-In this dictionary, argumentative will be attached by default to the family “argumentation”, thus a semantically derived of argument1 “good reason”, unless contextually clear or otherwise specified.
-An argumentative essay will be taken as “an essay developing an argumentation”; if referring to “a polemical essay”, its quarrelsome character will be explicitly mentioned.
+By default, in this dictionary, argumentative will be attached to the family “argumentation” (argumentative1), that is, a semantically derived of argument1 “good reason”, unless contextually clear or otherwise specified.
+An argumentative essay is taken to be “an essay that develops an argumentation”; when referring to “a polemical essay” (argumentative2), its quarrelsome character will be explicitly mentioned.

-In French, from a morphologic point of view, the verb arguer is the basic verb from which all the argu- words derive:
+In French, from a morphological point of view, the verb arguer is the basic verb from which all the argu- words are derived:

 arguer → un argument → argumenter → une argumentation, etc

-But arguerF must be set apart; to argue matches argumenterF, nor arguerF.
+But arguerF must be distinguished; to argue does not match argumenterF, nor does arguerF.
 There is a semantic discontinuity between arguerF and argumenterF.
 When S1 says:

 S: — Pierre argumente en faveur de P, “Peter argues that P”

-S recognizes that Peter does give arguments.
-When he or she says:
+S considers that Peter does give argumentsF.
+If he or she says:

-S just quotes the argumentative discourse of Peter without taking a position on the validity of the arguments he offers, and even suggesting that they might be fallacious.
-In a democratic or republican newspaper the construction:
+S is simply quoting the argumentative discourse of Peter without taking a position on the validity of the arguments offered by Peter, and even suggesting that they might be fallacious.
+In a newspaper the construction:

-Quibble may translate in French as argutieF, a word derived from arguerF:
+Quibble can be translated in French as argutieF, a word derived from arguerF:

-These people are the manipulated agents of subversion, performing instructions and rehashing quibbles [“répétant des arguties”].
+These people are the manipulated agents of subversion, carrying out instructions and rehashing quibbles [« répétant des arguties »].

-ArguerF and argutieF are only used occasionally.
-ArguerF might be replaced by argumentF between quotation marks.
-So a pro-wind farm group quotes the arguments of its opponents, the anti-wind farm group, as follows:
+ArguerF and argutieF are used only occasionally.
+ArguerF can be replaced by argumentF between quotes.
+Thus, a pro-wind farm group quotes the arguments of its opponents, the anti-wind farm group, as follows:

-Let’s look at some of the ‘arguments’ put forward by anti-wind farms
+Let’s look at some of the anti-wind farms ‘arguments’

-The concept of arguments, and argumentation studies, benefit from the strong positive orientation that the words argument and argumentation have in ordinary language.
-The case is the same for the word and the concept of dialogue, S. Interaction, Dialogue, Polyphony.
+The concept of argument, and argumentation studies, benefit from the strong positive orientation that the words argument and argumentation have in ordinary language.

 [1] Quoted after Dashiell Hammett, The Four Great Novels.
 Picador, 1982.
 P. 725-726.